AmaanSayyad/E-learning_Crypto/README.md

     - REDIS_PORT = ""
 ---

-### [Note: Make sure the .env files variables matches with that of the config files.]
+### [Note: Make sure the variables of the .env file match with that of the config files.]

 ---